Can't make it to the ceremony? A stream of the ceremony will be available right here. Watch it live Saturday at 10 a.m.

 |10 a.m.||Commencement ceremony||Hy-Vee Hall, Iowa Events Center|

-The Pulse checklist that is referred to in links on the commencement website will go live on March 24.
+The Pulse checklist that is referred to in links on the commencement website will go live in March.

 Information by subject: